connext/documentation/docs/concepts/what-is-connext.md

 - If you're a developer and want to start building with `xcall`, check out our [Developer Quickstart](../developers/quickstart) and [Examples](../developers/examples/).
 - Want to learn more about how the protocol works?
 Read through the [How Connext Works](./how-it-works/) section.
 - Are you an infrastructure operator?
 Help run the network by [operating a Connext router](../routers/intro.md).
 - Still not sure where to go?
-Join our [Discord](https://discord.gg/pef9AyEhNz) server and chat with us the `#dev-hub` channel.
+Join our [Discord](https://discord.gg/pef9AyEhNz) server and chat with us in the `#dev-hub` channel.